 - The sponsor is asked to submit to the internship coordinator a formal evaluation of the intern’s performance at the end of the internship.
 Standard company personnel evaluations are acceptable.

-We encourage you to contact the Internship Coordinator (Phil Campbell) or Internship Assistant (Barbara Moran) for assistance.
+We encourage you to contact the Internship Coordinator (Hans Kruse) or Internship Assistant (Barbara Moran) for assistance.
 They will be happy to guide you through the process of hiring student interns, and to provide any support that you might want or need.